khaors/geocompr/main.md

 Section \@ref(geo-ras) covers geometric transformations on raster objects.
 This involves changing the size and number of the underlying pixels, and assigning them new values.
 It teaches how to change the resolution (also called raster aggregation and disaggregation), the extent and the origin of a raster.
-These operations are especially useful if one would like to align raster datasets from diverse sources (see section \@ref(raster-alignment)).
+These operations are especially useful if one would like to align raster datasets from diverse sources.
 Aligned raster objects share the same header information, allowing them to be processed using map algebra operations, described in section \@ref(map-algebra).

 A vital type of geometry transformation is *reprojecting* from one coordinate reference system (CRS) to another.